Newsletter Volume 7 – September to December 2020

 NEEDS AND SATISFACTION ASSESSMENT OF EBDA AND IDAM MEMBERS

 Organic Egypt supports the piloting of new innovative services that the partner associations offer to their farmers.
 One of the major problems the farmers face is finding organic agricultural production inputs in good quality.
-Most of the available organic pesticides, fungicides are either imported and very expensive or expired or locally produced but in very bad quality.
-Same for organic fertilizers on the Egyptian market.
-The associations are therefore working to supply their farmers with good quality organic agricultural inputs like bio-pest control and biofertilizers.
+Most of the available organic pesticides, fungicides and fertilizers are either imported consequently very expensive and even sometimes expired, or locally produced but in very bad quality.
+Therefore, the associations are working to supply their farmers with good quality organic agricultural inputs like biopest control and biofertilizers.
 Organic Egypt is supporting the development of these new innovative products and services.
-Furthermore, new, innovative cultivation techniques (e.g. planting cotton in the desert) are supported by the Project.
-The question of certification and to comply with the guidelines is a big question for all the farmers registered in our partner associations.
-For many, especially small scale farmers, the certification is too expensive.
-Therefore, new approaches are being developed and implemented within our partner associations to make certification more easy and accessible.
 Some of the pilot projects that are tested and implemented are listed below:

 Biofertilizers laboratory for IDAM farmers

 In the last three months, Organic Egypt organised several meetings between IDAM and representatives from Heliopolis University to elaborate the suitable place for the laboratory in Minia.
 In October a contract was signed with the company that will set up the laboratory.
 Construction work is in progress and it is planned to start producing biofertilizers in January 2021.

 In December, 6 agricultural engineers from IDAM had a 3 days training at the biofertilizer laboratory of Heliopolis University.
 These engineers will run the laboratory at IDAM once its working in January 2021.